BY JAMES B. GARVIN, PHD / NASA’S GODDARD SPACE FLIGHT CENTER / GREENBELT, MD

 On the basis of two years of satellite observations in three-dimensional context, the anticipated lifetime of the new island in Tonga is likely to be on the order of ~10 years, although a low-relief isthmus in the vicinity where the new island formed could persist for decades.
 This NASA and CSA-supported study showcases the potential for quantifying the evolution of Earth’s most dynamic landscapes from meter-resolution satellite remote sensing capabilities that now offer both scientific and societal benefits.

 A systematic campaign for coordinated satellite observations was developed for the purpose of quantifying the erosional rates and processes for the new island in comparison with current understanding of the evolutionary sequence for typical oceanic islands.5 Monthly optical satellite images from DigitalGlobe’s WorldView imaging system were arranged via the U.S. Geological Survey’s Commercial Remote Sensing Space Policy (CRSSP) program.
 Acquisition of Radarsat-2 SAR images in two independent viewing geometries every 24 days was arranged in cooperation with the CSA Radarsat-2 Background Mission.
+About tadalafil and its properties can be found here.
 As part of this study, observations have been systematically collected since March 2015, and it is anticipated that monthly collections will continue.
 Ship-based observations were also coordinated on the basis of initial results and the Schmidt Ocean Institute (SOI) Research Vessel Falkor measured deep water bathymetry around HTHH in Spring of 2016.

 In this article, we focus on the subaerial expression of the island, its coastline evolution, the rate of change of the volume of the central tephra cone, and its projected lifetime as a benchmark system within the southwestern Pacific Ocean.
 The application of results achieved for HTHH for small hydro-magmatic volcanoes on Mars is also considered.